greg-raven/Uncommon-Sense/_drafts/all.md

 Laws which prescribe what everyone must believe, and forbid men to say or write anything against this or that opinion, are often passed to gratify, or rather to appease the anger of those who cannot abide independent minds.
 Baruch Spinoza

-Give me control over a man’s economic actions, and hence over his means of survival, and except for a few occasional heroes, I’ll promise to deliver to you men who think and write and behave as I want them to.
+Give me control over a man's economic actions, and hence over his means of survival, and except for a few occasional heroes, I'll promise to deliver to you men who think and write and behave as I want them to.
 Benjamin A. Rooge

-No duty, however, binds us to these so-called laws, whose corrupting influence menaces what is noblest in our being … Benjamin Constant
+No duty, however, binds us to these so-called laws, whose corrupting influence menaces what is noblest in our being ...
+Benjamin Constant

 As to Jesus of Nazareth, my opinion of whom you particularly desire, I think the system of Morals and his Religion, as he left them to us, the best the World ever saw or is likely to see; but I apprehend it has received various corrupting Changes; and I have, with most of the present Dissenters in England, some doubts as to his divinity.
 Benjamin Franklin